Flooristics, LLC

 Share Button

-A carpet is only as good as the materials it is made of and the manufacturing process it goes through to create a beautiful and durable floor covering.
-One of the things that separate high quality carpet from a poor quality carpet is the backing.
+A carpet is only as good as the materials used to make it.
+The manufacturing process also plays a key role.
+Together, they determine whether the carpet becomes a beautiful and durable floor covering.
+One of the things that separates high-quality carpet from poor-quality carpet is the backing.
 Some of the materials used for backing do a fine job, but few have the advantages of polyurethane backing.

 There are several advantages to choosing carpet with a polyurethane backing.
 Polyurethane has a distinct molecular structure that creates an extremely strong material that holds up to the toughest abuse.
-It is also ideal for forming a polymeric bond between a primary backing and a secondary backing, boosting the carpet performance over the years.
-Finally, because it has such strong adhesion properties, the yarn of the carpet is able to remain tightly woven, increasing the tuft bind, or the amount of force it takes to lift a carpet fiber.
+It is also ideal for forming a polymeric bond between a primary backing and a secondary backing, boosting the carpet’s performance over the years.
+Finally, because it has such strong adhesion properties, the yarn of the carpet can remain tightly woven, increasing the tuft bind, or the amount of force it takes to lift a carpet fiber.

 Filed Under: Carpet and Rugs Tagged With: carpet polyruethane backing, polyurethane advantage, polyurethane backing, why polyurethane